BnayaGross/Longevity-module/README.md

 2. The script "Drug_proximity.py" can take a few weeks to run.
 Instead, one can parallelize a computation using a high-performance computing (HPC) cluster to shorten the run time.
 This can be done using the scripts "Drug_proximity_multi_processing.py" and "Drug_proximity__multi_processing_sbatch.sh".
 3. Once the proximity is calculated, one can use the second script "pAGE.ipynb" to calculate the pAGE value.

+4. The script "LCC significance.ipynb" identifies the hallmark modules and calculates their statistical significance using node permutation and edge permutation for both our human interactome and the STRING PPI.

 The software is standalone, and there are no special software dependencies or operating systems required.
 We used Python 3.12.2 to obtain the results.